OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 ## Additional Information
 - All fields marked with an asterisk (*) must be completed before the document can be submitted.
-- Ensure that the document format is supported by OpenSign before uploading.
+- This feature is available on all paid plans.

 If you require more help, feel free to reach out to our customer support on support@opensignlabs.com.